Alex Odeh: Later developments

 In April 1994, the Alex Odeh Memorial Statue, created by Algerian-American sculptor Khalil Bendib, was erected in front of the Santa Ana Central Library over protests by the JDL.
 On October 11, 1996, the eleventh anniversary of Odeh's murder, vandals defaced the statue.
 On February 6, 1997, vandals poured two gallons of red paint on the statue.
 JDL chairman Irv Rubin commented: "I think the guy [Odeh] is a war criminal."
 The ADC called for greater government efforts to catch Odeh's killers.

 On August 27, 1996, the FBI announced a $1 million reward for information leading to the arrest of Odeh's killers.
 JDL members heckled the FBI spokespersons announcing the reward.
 The reward is still in force.

 In 2007, the FBI revealed they had received information from a deceased informant, believed to be former JDL member Earl Krugel, who had been sentenced to 20 years in federal prison for 2001 plots to bomb a Southern California mosque and office of an Arab American congressman.
 It is believed that Rubin, who died in prison while awaiting trial on the same charges, revealed to Krugel the names of those responsible for Odeh's death and Krugel shared those with the FBI before he, too, died in prison.
 The bombers are believed to be Manning and two other JDL activists, Keith Fuchs and Andy Green, all of whom fled to Israel where they have avoided prosecution and extradition.
 Manning is believed to have settled in Kiryat Arba.

 In October 2023, Robert Manning was granted parole.
 He was released from prison on July 24, 2024.

 Legacy

 The ADC continues to honor Odeh's memory and call for prosecution of his killers.
 In 2025, the ADC opened its first Southern California office since the attack in Anaheim's Little Arabia.
+A documentary that explored the murder, Who Killed Alex Odeh?
+(2026) by filmmaker Jason Osder and William Lafi Youmans, was the winner of the Sundance U.S. Documentary Special Jury Award for Journalistic Excellence.